Home » marriage » Page 3

 But the question for some is, what good can one person do when they are the only one trying?
 Read more

 One of the hardest things I have had to come to terms with in my life is the fact that I spent nineteen years of my marriage being an unhappy wife when all along I could have been a very happy wife.
 I’ve had to mourn those wasted years.
-There gone now and there is nothing I can do to get them back.
+They are gone now and there is nothing I can do to get them back.
 That’s why I am so thankful the Lord is redeeming that time for us.

 Though if I could, I would go back and talk to my former self.
 Because there are some things I would like for her to know.
 There are some things I would like to say to her to encourage her and reassure her.
 So I would say….
 Read more